 Your coat, along with your boots, is among the most important items to pack for winter in Europe.

-Be sure to choose a coat that’s lined, and if you don’t pick one that’s waterproof (to be honest, I generally don’t, but that’s personal preference), be sure to throw in a travel umbrella and/or a rain jacket (I use this one) as well.
+Be sure to choose a coat that’s lined, and if you don’t pick one that’s waterproof (to be honest, I generally don’t, but that’s personal preference), be sure to also throw in a travel umbrella and/or a rain jacket (I use one very similar to this one in places like Scotland and Iceland).

 If you’re sticking to southern or central Europe, something like this or like this is similar to what I generally choose and am comfortable in.

-If you’re headed to northern Europe or you just tend to get cold faster than average, you might want to consider bringing a down coat like this–I can tell you right now that this would have been very cozy to walk around Vienna in last winter!
+If you’re headed to northern Europe or you just tend to get cold faster than average, you might want to consider bringing a long puffer coat like this.

 Bathing Suit